 Many hours drifted by.

-Suddenly, Cinderella looked up at the clock—it was 11:55 p.m and she had only five minutes before the magic spell was broken.
+Suddenly, Cinderella looked up at the clock—it was 11:59 p.m and she only had one minute before the magic spell was broken.

 ‘I must go,’ she said to the Prince.